 founder, executive director

 Norris Henderson is the Founder and Executive Director of both VOTE and our sister organization, Voters Organized to Educate.
-He believes that "those who are closest to the problem are closest to the solution."
-A former Soros Justice Fellow, he has had tremendous success in his work impacting public policy and discourse about police accountability, public defense for poor and working-class people, and reforming the notorious Orleans Parish Prison (OPP).
-As someone who was wrongfully incarcerated for 27 years, Norris has firsthand experiences of the racism and brutality of the criminal justice system.
-He uses these experiences to address the needs of communities of color across Louisiana and beyond.
-Norris can be found speaking on behalf of underserved communities in New Orleans or acting as a general liaison to other community organizations in the city, state and nation.
-Since his release in 2003, Norris has applied his 27 years of self-taught legal expertise and community organizing skills to a number of leadership positions, including Co-Director of Safe Streets/Strong Communities and Community Outreach Coordinator of the Louisiana Justice Coalition.
-Norris serves on a number of organizations’ Board of Directors including Family & Friends of Louisiana’s Incarcerated Children, and acts as Board President of the Louisiana Center for Children’s Rights.
+Henderson is a former OSI Soros Justice Fellow, and has had tremendous success impacting public policy and discourse about reentry, police accountability, public defense for poor and indigent people, and reforming the notorious Orleans Parish Prison (OPP), also known as the Orleans Justice Center (OJC).
+In 2018, Norris served as the statewide campaign director for the Unanimous Jury Coalition, a ballot campaign that ended non-unanimous juries, and thus Jim Crow’s last stand in Louisiana.
+As someone who was wrongfully incarcerated for 27 years, Norris shares first hand experience of racism and brutality of the criminal justice system with communities of color across Louisiana.
+He was a jailhouse lawyer, a co-founder of the Angola Special Civics Project, and a trailblazer for freeing other wrongfully convicted people prior to the inception of the Innocence Project.
+While incarcerated, Norris co-founded a hospice program and also drafted a successful parole reform law for Lifers.
+Norris regularly speaks publicly in support of underprivileged communities in New Orleans, and acts as a general liaison to other community organizations in the city.
+Since his release in 2003 Norris has applied his 27 years of self-taught legal expertise and community organizing skills to a number of leadership positions, including Co-Director of Safe Streets/Strong Communities and Community Outreach Coordinator of the Louisiana Justice Coalition.
+Norris serves on a number of organizations’ Board of Directors including Family & Friends of Louisiana’s Incarcerated Children, and former Board President of the Louisiana Center for Children’s Rights.
+Norris is a co-founder of the Formerly Incarcerated Convicted People and Families Movement, and winner of numerous awards in the civil rights community.

 Norris' concept that 'civic engagement is the highest form of rehabilitation' is something we can all believe in.
 VOTE puts the formerly incarcerated person right where they need to be: out in the community, participating in productive activities, educating, advocating and standing up for their rights.